Disc Tearing and Bardeen-Petterson Alignment in GRMHD Simulations of Highly Tilted Thin Accretion Discs: Discussion and conclusion

-It has been suggested that BH spin could be measured based on precession induced Type-C QPOs \citep{Stella1998,Ingram2009}, whose frequency depends on BH spin and disc size.
+It has been suggested that BH spin could be measured based on precession induced Type-C QPOs \citep{Stella1998,Ingram2009,Franchini2016, Motta2017}, whose frequency depends on BH spin and disc size.
 Such measurements would be able to independently verify the accuracy of the continuum fitting (e.g. \citealt{Mcclintock2013}) and iron-line methods (e.g. \citealt{Reynolds2008}) without making any assumptions about the disc's emission near the innermost stable circular orbit (ISCO) or assuming that the system is aligned.
 Making self-consistent predictions for the tearing radius, based on e.g. disc thickness, tilt and magnetic field topology, requires clear theoretical understanding of the physics driving disc tearing.
 On a basic level, for a disc to tear, the differential \citet{LT1918} torques need to exceed the viscous torques holding the disc together.
 For $\alpha$-discs, the effective torque counteracting breaking and tearing can be derived as function of warp amplitude \citep{Ogilvie1999} making it possible to calculate criteria for disc breaking and tearing \citep{Dogan2018}.
-However, disc tearing in GRMHD leads to a substantially different morphology compared to SPH simulations \citep{Nixon2012B, Nealon2015}.
-More specifically, instead of tearing up into narrow `rings' with $\Delta r \sim h$ as seen in SPH models, our GRMHD models form radially extended sub-discs with $\Delta r \gg h$ (Fig.~\ref{fig:tearing}).
-This suggests the disc tearing process may be more complicated when magnetized turbulence self-consistently determines the viscous-like coupling within the disc.
+However, disc tearing in GRMHD leads to a substantially different morphology compared to SPH simulations.
+More specifically, instead of tearing up into narrow `rings' with $\Delta r \sim h$ as seen in SPH models in the $h/r < \alpha$ regime \citep{Nixon2012B}, our GRMHD models form radially extended sub-discs with $\Delta r \gg h$ (Fig.~\ref{fig:tearing}).
+We note that while SPH simulations in the thick disk, $h/r > \alpha$, regime form rings which are more radially extended \citep{Nealon2015}, their radial extent is still much smaller than presented in this work.
+This discrepancy suggests the disc tearing process may be more complicated when magnetized turbulence self-consistently determines the viscous-like coupling within the disc.
 We hypothesize that this might be caused by radial tension along magnetic field lines, which is neglected in the $\alpha$-disc approximation.
-These and other questions, such as how a disc break influences the angular momentum transport and what causes the apparent stochasticity in the disc tearing radius (see Sec.~\ref{sec:results}), will be addressed in future work.
+These and other questions, such as how radiation pressure influences the behaviour of disc tearing into sub-discs, how a disc break influences the angular momentum transport, and what causes the apparent stochasticity in the disc tearing radius (see Sec.~\ref{sec:results}), will be addressed in future work.